gmontamat/pyaw-reporting/README.md

 [PyAwReporting](https://github.com/gmontamat/pyaw-reporting) is an open-source Python 2.7 framework suitable for large scale AdWords API reporting.
 Output reports are comma-separated values (CSV) plaintext files.
 By default, the script uses 10 threads to download reports simultaneously from different accounts.
 The number of threads used can be modified using the *-n* parameter.

+## Supported API version

+The latest version supported by this program is [v201609](https://googleadsdeveloper.blogspot.com/2016/10/announcing-v201609-of-adwords-api.html) with [googleads](https://pypi.python.org/pypi/googleads).
+Previous versions of the API are not supported.

 ## Quick Start

 ### Prerequisites